 If we need to thaw it faster, we put it in the microwave for 5-7 minutes and then shake it and then put it in again until we have enough thawed out to use.

-The milk doesn’t spoil, because as it thaws it is cooled by the “ice” in the middle of the gallon.
+The milk doesn’t spoil because as it thaws it is cooled by the “ice” in the middle of the gallon.
 We’ve been doing this for at least 20 years and haven’t had any problems.

-It’s Okay to Drink Yellow Milk
+Is It Okay to Drink Yellow Milk?

 Frozen milk is not the pure white color that you normally see, it turns a little yellow.
 We had one mom tell us that she threw the frozen milk away because it “went bad” (turned yellow).
 Don’t fret if when it changes color; when defrosted it returns to its normal color and taste.